-When I was doing runs and triathlons with my friends we would time our coffee drinking before races to make sure there were no surprises if you know what I mean.
+When I was doing runs and triathlons with my friends we would time our coffee drinking before races to make sure there were no “surprises,” if you know what I mean.
 You could literally guarantee bathroom success.
-Now, I’m not doing as much racing, but still doing some pooping if I’m honest.
+Now I’m not doing as much racing these days but I’m still doing some pooping if I’m honest.
 If you are anything like me sometimes its not so consistent.
 Having a consistent bathroom experience is great for getting those toxins out of you!
-Has anyone ever asked you your ‘transit time’?
-It’s easy to figure it by eating beets, but I digress….
-Maybe just start with coffee.
+Has anyone ever asked you your transit time?
+It’s easy to figure it by eating beets, but I digress … maybe just start with coffee.

 WANNA TALK ABOUT IT OVER A -COFFEE, I MEAN CONSULT?
 CLICK HERE

 Coffee is one of those things – you either love it or hate it.
 You know if you like the taste or not (or if it’s just a reason to drink sugar and cream).
 You know how it makes you feel (i.e. your gut, your mind, etc.).

 Not to mention the crazy headlines that say coffee is great and the next day you should avoid it!

 There is actual science behind why different people react differently to it.
 It’s a matter of your genetics and how much coffee you’re used to drinking.

 NOTE: Coffee does not equal caffeine.
 Coffee contains between 50-400 mg of caffeine/cup, averaging around 100 mg/cup.
 Coffee is one of the most popular ways to consume this stimulant.
 But … a cup of coffee contains a lot of things over and above the caffeine.
 Not just water, but antioxidants, and hundreds of other compounds.
 These are the reasons drinking a cup of coffee is not the same as taking a caffeine pill.
 And decaffeinated coffee has a lot less caffeine but it still contains some.